 - Empire Rose Stakes Jockey Statistics

-Our dedicated Flemington tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Empire Rose Stakes, but will also have predictions for each meeting at Flemington throughout the season, so be sure to head over there.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Flemington tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Races Covered during the Melbourne Cup Carnival section for links to these.

 Best Horse Racing Betting Sites 2025

-Below you will find the 2025 Empire Rose Stakes Trends.
+Below you will find the 2026 Empire Rose Stakes Trends.
 See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
 We also have a section that looks at the Empire Rose Stakes Trend Analysis.
-With the field now finalised, we have the Empire Rose Stakes Trend Shortlist, which is created using the listed trends.

 These are the top three quickest-run Empire Rose Stakes races over the last 10 renewals: